Request Information

 The Global Trends lab consists of 2 virtual sessions:

-Session 1: How to Find Sources to identify global trends.
-Deep dive into the global world trends shaping the world of today – guest speakers from UN, UNIDO, ILO.
+Session 1: How to Find Sources to Identify Global Trends Identify sources and monitor Global trends Deep Dive into the Global World Trends Shaping the World of Today – guest speakers from UN, UNIDO, ILO.
 Examples of Global Trends:

 Capstone Project